Ever wonder why an autistic person who has no spoken language can’t just learn to sign the way deaf people do?

 Broca’s Area As a Central Language Hub

-The findings show that Broca’s area is the headquarters in the brain’s language network.
+The findings show that Broca’s area is the headquarters in the brain’s language network — but that doesn’t mean there aren’t neural networks beyond this area that are involved in language expression.

 Broca’s region handles abstract linguistic information in general, not just spoken language.